jeevapr20/jeevapr20/README.md

 - 💞️ I’m looking to collaborate on full-stack web applications
 - 📫 How to reach me: You can find me on Linkedin at https://www.linkedin.com/in/jeeva-p-r
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I enjoy learning new programming languages and frameworks, and my goal is to never stop growing as a developer. 🌱
+- ⚡ Fun fact: I enjoy learning new programming languages and frameworks, and my goal is to never stop growing as a developer🌱

 <!---